DaveEveritt/bill-everitt-memoirs/readme.md

 - [ ] start "WAE 14"
 - [ ] WAE 9/13: merge duplicated material "bike in the kitchen"
-- [ ] make more sub-headings where possible
+- [ ] add more sub-headings in 8-13
+- [ ] separate files into sections by sub-head

 ## Images